firefoxic/gulp-stacksvg/README.md

 You just don't have to want it.

-### Generating id attributes
+### Editing id attributes

-Id of the stack fragment is calculated from file name.
-You cannot pass files with the same name, because id should be unique.

-If you need to add prefix to each id, please use `gulp-rename`:
+If you need to add prefix to each id, please use [gulp-rename](https://github.com/hparra/gulp-rename):

 ```js
 import { stacksvg } from "gulp-stacksvg"